HuntsmanCancerInstitute/MultiRepMacsChIPSeq/applications.md

-	  --nolambda                    Skip lambda control, compare ChIP directly with control --minpeakover integer         Minimum number of overlapping replicate peaks to accept in final when merging (default n-1, minimum 2)
+	  --nolambda                    Skip lambda control, compare ChIP directly with control --minpeakover integer         Minimum number of overlapping replicate peaks to accept in final when merging (default n-1, minimum 2) --samedepth                   Use same target depth when calculating per sample q-value enrichment for replicate-mean peaks

 	Peak scoring
-	  --binsize     integer         Size of bins in 25 flanking peak bins for profile (100) --rawcounts                   Use unscaled raw counts for re-scoring peaks --noplot                      Do not plot figures of results
+	  --binsize     integer         Size of bins in 25 flanking peak bins for profile (100) --targetdepth text            Set method for sequence depth scaling for all count data: median (default), mean, min
+	  --rawcounts                   Use unscaled raw counts for re-scoring peaks --noplot                      Do not plot figures of results